Response to a Fundamentalist

 Nobody owns another person's soul!
 But it appears, in a way, the

 young man now possesses hers.
 It has to hurt her family.
-Had I a daughter

-In ignorance of truth,
+He's in ignorance of truth,

-he needs a better grasp of history.
+and needs a better grasp of history.

 and unveil the truth.